Volunteer as a Voice for Children

 How often will I see my CASA child?

-CASAs are required to see their CASA child at least once a month but a CASA is allowed to see their child as much as they want.
+When you volunteer as a Sarpy CASA, you are required to see their CASA child at least once a month but you are allowed to see their child as much as you want.
 The average CASA spends approximately 5-8 hours a month on their case.

 Is prior experience with foster care or the legal system necessary for CASAs?

-No. All volunteers must undergo 30 hours of training with a CASA supervisor.
+No. Sarpy CASA volunteers must undergo 30 hours of training with a CASA supervisor.
 This provides volunteers with information about the foster care system, juvenile court, child development, cultural issues, mental health issues the child or child’s family may face, and guidelines for fulfilling the CASA role.